spiral/docs/odm/oop.md

 }
 ```

-While iteration thought our users and at one moment entity will be represented as `Moderator`:
+Iteration through our users and entity will be represented as `Moderator`:

 ```php
 foreach (User::find() as $user) {